Pjaerr/joshuaj.co.uk/src/blogposts/lets-create-data-vis-svelte.md

 description: "In this article we'll create a data visualization using the Svelte.js framework that shows, on a map of the UK, which regions have contributed most to English Premier League title wins since its creation in 1992."
 ---

-If you haven't heard of [Svelte](https://svelte.dev/), it is a relatively new JavaScript framework that challenges the norm by shifting the bulk of the work from the browser to the compile step.
+If you haven't heard of [Svelte](https://svelte.dev/), it is a relatively new JavaScript framework that challenges the norm by shifting the bulk of the work from the browser to the compile/build step.

-In doing that, it brings many benefits, most notably, the ability to ship less code to the browser (as you don't need the entire library like with frameworks such as React or Vue).
-It does a bunch more stuff that I won't be talking about as, in my opinion, the main benefit of Svelte is how easy it is to get started and how nice it is to use from a development perspective.
+In doing that, it brings many benefits, most notably, the ability to ship less code to the browser (as you don't need the entire library like with frameworks such as React or Vue) as well as a bunch more stuff that I won't be talking about in this article as, in my opinion, the main benefit of Svelte is how easy it is to get started and how nice it is to use from a development perspective.

 ## What are we going to build?